Watch an Introduction Video of SGAT

 3. Legacy Brick Sponsorship

-4. Donation Tickets
+4. Donation Booklets

 5. Donation Tins

-*Artist Impression of the Temple and Annex Building
+*Architect’s Impression of the Temple Complex

-*Artist Impression of the Inner Sanctum
+*Architect’s Impression of the Inner Sanctum

 Entrance to the Complex

-Prayer Multi-Purpose Hall
+Multi-Purpose Event Hall

-Event Hall
+Multi-Purpose Event Hall

 Dining Hall